ramm777/expfracML/README.md

 # expfracML

-These are the files for the project "Deep Learning for Identification of Permeability in Rough Fractures".
+These are the files for the project and a paper "Deep Learning to Predict Permeability Through Rough Fractures for Multi-Physics Modelling".

-Data is abscient as it is large ~3GB, please email me to recive the data until I sort out how to make it publicly availible.
+Data is missing here as it is large ~3GB, please email me to recive the data until I sort out how to make it publicly availible.

 Author: Aidan Kubeyev
 E-mail: 77777aidan@gmail.com

 Abstract:
-Rock fractures are complex structural discontinuities, where modelling involves solving the multi-scale and multi-physics phenomena.
+Numerical modelling of fractures or other complex structural discontinuities is computationally demanding.
+Typically, it involves solving the multi-scale and multi-physics phenomena, simulating combined solid, fluid, thermal and chemical processes.
+To address long computation times limiting assumptions, simplifications or conceptualizations have to be made.
+In multi-physics modelling, it is desirable to predict certain parameters quickly without making simplifications.
+In this paper, a data-driven deep learning modelling approach is presented that learns to predict physical permeability parameters through a fracture with complicated geometry based on a digital image.
-Typically, the simulation of combined solid, fluid and chemical processes is computationally demanding.
-In this paper, I present a data-driven deep learning modelling approach that inputs a digital image of a rough fracture with a complicated surface and predicts the permeability through it.
-Besides, I investigate the ability of the Convolutional Neural Network (CNN), a type of deep learning, to be used in a regression framework, predicting a continuous rough fracture permeability.
-Fracture images were created using a digitalized rough fracture surface from a mudrock core.
-For the machine learning training, fracture permeability was calculated using the Stokes equation and the Finite Volume discretisation.
-I investigate two scenarios: when the fracture fluid velocity field is provided for the CNN to train, and a more difficult scenario when the velocity field is not provided.
-I find that deep learning can learn from cross-sectional images of fractures to predict fracture permeability without fluid velocity, achieving an accuracy of 97%.
-Overall, the approach can improve the multi-physics modelling computational time, and deep learning can be used for regression in geosciences.
+Besides, this study investigates the ability of the Convolutional Neural Network (CNN), a type of deep learning, to be used in a regression framework, to predict a continuous value.
+Images of fractures were generated using a digitalised rough fracture surface from a subsurface rock.
+For the training and testing, permeability was calculated using the Stokes equation and the Finite Volume discretisation.
+Two cases were investigated: when the fracture fluid velocity field is provided for the CNN to train, and a more difficult case when the velocity field is not provided.
+It was found that deep learning can learn from cross-sectional images of fractures to predict permeability without fluid velocity provided, achieving high accuracy.
+It was also found that the CNN generalises well, accurately predicting the permeability of significantly different fractures, parametrised by roughness.
+Overall, the approach can reduce the computation time during multi-physics modelling and can be used to predict continuous physical permeability values of a fracture with a complex surface from an image. }